alexeilebedev/openacr/txt/tests.md

 ## Tests

 There are two kinds of tests in OpenACR, unit tests and normalization tests.
-Unit tests just check that some functions do what they should, and they can be invoked with
+Unit tests just check that some functions do what they should.

-    atf_unit

 Normalization tests enforce various invariants on this repository, such as checking that all files have an entry in the gitfile table, or round-tripping all data values through a temporary MariaDB instance to ensure portability.
-These are invoked with
+In addition, all of the unit tests are included here for convenience.
+You can run all possible tests with

-    atf_norm
+    $ atf_norm

-All tests together are died in the script called normalize
+    ...

+If you just want to invoke unit tests, you can run `atf_unit` directly.
+It is split into a separate executable from `atf_norm` for reasons of manageability.

+    $ atf_unit
+    ...

+To run all tests with a syntax highlighter, use the `normalize` scriptlet:

-    normalize
+    $ normalize
+    ...

 Every commit should satisfy `normalize`.